m3tac1ph4r/CodeWithHarry_WebDevelopment_Projects/README.md

     **What I learned making this project?**

-    >Responsive website.
+    >Responsive website so that website can be open in any device.
 Flexbox in CSS.

     Link: https://youtu.be/8KVrdL0VcAk